surajrajagopal/go-concepts/README.md

          capacity of newly created slice = (length_of_array–start_index)

-     Append - Slices are dynamic and new elements can be appended to the slice using append function.
+     Append : In Go, slices are dynamic, meaning we can add new elements using the append() function.

-     When slice length is greater than capacity - In this case since there is no more capacity, so no new elements can be accommodated.
-So in this case under the hood an array double the capacity will be allocated.
-The current array pointed by the slice will be copied to that new array.
-Now the slice will starting pointing to this new array.
-Hence the capacity will be doubled and length will be increased by 1
+     If there is extra capacity, the new element is added without changing the underlying array.
+     If the slice length exceeds capacity, Go creates a new array with double the capacity, copies the existing elements to the new array, and updates the slice to point to the new array.

 Copy function :
    - Copy (dst, src)